maddox/dasher/README.md

 # Dasher!!

+## :warning: Dasher is sunsetted :warning:
+This project is no longer under active development.
+I neither use it, nor do I use Amazon Dash buttons in my home automation.
+I found their latency and general way of working to not be a great solution as a smart button for my household.

+[Nekmo/amazon-dash](https://github.com/Nekmo/amazon-dash) is a great alternative.
+It has support for all kinds of actions and is actively developed.
+It's way better than mine!

+## What it is

 Dasher is a simple way to bridge your Amazon Dash buttons to HTTP services.

 Do you have a Home Automation service set up like [Home Assistant](https://home-assistant.io), [openHab](http://www.openhab.org), or